-- In the third and final step of the exercise, the facilitator asks the client to reflect on the series of emotions and thoughts that came up and how this affects their behavior, whether the exercise was helpful and for any final comments.
+- In the third and final step, the facilitator asks the client to reflect on the series of emotions and thoughts that came up, how this affects their behavior, whether the exercise was helpful, and for any final comments.

 6. The Three Minute Breathing Space

-- The last minute is used for an expansion of attention from solely focusing on the breath, feeling the in’s and out’s and how they affect the rest of the body.
+- The last minute is used for an expansion of attention outward from the breath, feeling the ways in which your breathing affects the rest of the body.

-This exercise can be rather challenging for keeping a quiet mind and often thoughts can pop up.
-The idea is not to block them, but rather just let them come into your mind and then disappear back out again.
+Keeping a quiet mind can be rather challenging, and thoughts will often pop up.
+The idea is not to block them, but rather to let them come into your mind and then disappear again.
 Try to just observe them.

-The most important part of mindfulness is to recognize that it is training of the mind, and like any exercise will take some time to see the benefits and for the mind to get used to a new way of thinking.
-The trick it to persevere, approach the process with self-compassion and allow for reflection, change and flexibility between different techniques and interventions.
+The most important part of mindfulness is to recognize that it is a training of the mind, and like any exercise will take some time to see the benefits.
+The trick is to persevere, approach the process with self-compassion, and allow for reflection, change, and flexibility between different techniques and interventions.

 Introducing Dialectical Behavioral Therapy (DBT)

-Dialectical Behavioral Therapy (or DBT) is a type of cognitive behavioral therapy that is mainly used to treat individuals with borderline personality disorder.
+Dialectical Behavioral Therapy (or DBT) is a type of cognitive behavioral therapy that is mainly used to treat individuals with borderline personality disorders.

-- Second, therapists aim to eliminate the behaviors that interfere with therapy.
-These behaviors are anything which become obstacles between the client and successful treatment, such as refusal to strive for the goals of DBT, missing sessions, etc.
+- Second, therapists aim to eliminate the behaviors that interfere with therapy, such as refusal to strive for the goals of DBT, missing sessions, etc.;

 - Next, DBT therapists aim to correct the behaviors that interfere with the client’s quality of life, including non-productive relationship behaviors, communication problems, and bad financial decision-making.

-Mindfulness is a core skill taught in DBT, as it helps clients raise awareness of their own thoughts and feelings (Jennings & Apsche, 2014).
+Mindfulness is a core skill taught in DBT, as it helps clients gain awareness of their own thoughts and feelings (Jennings & Apsche, 2014).

 The Effectiveness of Dialectical Behavioural Therapy-Mindfulness

 In one study, Dialectical Behavioral Therapy-Mindfulness (DBTM) training was added to general psychiatric treatment to test its effectiveness.
-A module on mindfulness was developed to help clients achieve the “wise mind” and focused on two sets of skills, called the “what” skills and the “how” skills (Soler et al., 2012).
+A module on mindfulness was developed to help clients achieve the “wise mind,” and focused on two sets of skills—the “what” skills and the “how” skills (Soler et al., 2012).

 What are the “What” skills?